 There are many ratios that are worked into mortgage financing.
 Debt-to-income ratio, for example, is often used as a reference point when looking at someone’s creditworthiness; the lower their debt compared to their income, the better.

 Another important ratio is “loan to value,” and it’s important when explaining some of the highlights with our programs.
 Loan to value, or LTV, has less to do with the buyer and more to do with the property in question.
-Loan to value expresses the total amount of the loan compared to the property in question.
-If a home is valued, through a professional appraisal, at $1 million dollars, and the borrower takes out a mortgage of $750,000, the loan to value is 75%.
+The term loan-to-value, or “LTV”, expresses the total amount of the loan compared to the value of the property in question.
+For instance, if a home is valued, through a professional appraisal, at $1 million dollars, and the borrower takes out a mortgage of $750,000, the LTV is 75%.
 (750,000 is 75% of 1 million.)

 In general, lenders like to see a low loan-to-value ratio.
 This is because it helps them recover their assets in the event of a default on the loan.
 If someone’s house goes into foreclosure, they are more likely to recover their full assets through a sale of the home if they loaned out a lower amount compared to the total value of the property.